DragoQCC/UnionContainers/README.md

 It is not a pure copy of a discriminated union, but it is a close approximation with some extras mixed in to make working with this type as painless as possible in existing or new C# projects.

 The `UnionContainers` library uses Roslyn source generators & diagnostic analyzers to assist in the creation and usage of `UnionContainers`.
 This helps to ensure compile time checks are performed to minimize runtime errors.
-It also provides the ability to have type safe, strongly typed compile time code without the overhead of reflection or dynamic types.
+It also provides the ability to have type-safe, strongly typed compile-time code without the overhead of reflection or dynamic types.

 ## Features & Benefits
-- **Type Safety**: The `UnionContainers` library provides type safety by using Roslyn diagnostic analyzers to prevent assignment of invalid types to `UnionContainers` & from `UnionContainers`.
+- **Type Safety**: The `UnionContainers` library provides type safety by using Roslyn diagnostic analyzers to prevent the assignment of invalid types to `UnionContainers` & from `UnionContainers`.
 - **Compile Time Checks**: The `UnionContainers` library provides several compile time checks to ensure that the `UnionContainers` are used correctly.
 - **Little Reflection**: The `UnionContainers` library only uses reflection when required (ex. match dynamic delegates to the container type), it uses generics to enforce strongly typed containers.
 - **Avoid Null Reference Exceptions**: The `UnionContainers` library helps to avoid null reference exceptions by providing a way to handle empty containers.